 Importing users and groups from an active directory

-Import users and groups from the active directory to synchronize users within the Workflow Manager system and your organization.
-For example, if a new employee is added to your domain or an existing employee leaves, you can run the Import Active Directory Configuration tool to update the list of users that can access the Workflow Manager application.
+Import users and groups from the active directory to synchronize the users within the Workflow Manager system and your organization.
+For example, if a new employee is added to your domain or an existing employee leaves, you can run the Import tool to update the list of users that can access the Workflow Manager application.

-Importing users and groups from the active directory creates any new users and groups that do not currently exist, updates the attributes (such as Name, Phone Number, Description) of any items that do exist, and removes any item that no longer exists in the active directory.
-Additionally, group memberships for each user are maintained.
+Importing users and groups from the active directory creates any new items that do not currently exist, updates the attributes (such as Name, Phone Number, Description) of any items that do exist, and removes any items that no longer exists in the active directory.
+Additionally, the group memberships for each user is maintained.
 If your system is set up to authenticate against domains, it only removes users that existed in the current domain.
 In addition, groups are not removed when authenticating against domains.
-Users and groups can be imported from multiple domains when the system setting to Authenticate Users using Domain is enabled as the users and groups are updated for that specific domain.

-- In the Workflow Manager Configuration Manager, click Settings > Import/Export > Import Active Directory Configuration.
+- In the Workflow Manager Configuration Manager, click the Settings > Import/Export > Import Active Directory Configuration menu.

 The Import users/groups dialog box appears.

 - Specify a user name and password if the current user is not on the domain.